ozantopuz/PostsSample/README.md

 # PostsSample
-A sample project that uses MVI pattern

-# Languages, libraries and tools used
+This project is a sample application with MVI pattern, it is written 100% in Kotlin with Unit tests.
+The project that uses http://jsonplaceholder.typicode.com/ api.

+# Tech Stack
 * Kotlin
+* MVI
 * RxJava2
 * Dagger
 * OkHttp